ssbc/ssb-server/README.md

     dunbar: 150,
     //replicate 3 hops out from yourself.
     hops: 3
   },

+  gossip: {
+    //how many other nodes to connect with at one time.
+    connections: 2
+  },

   //if you want to host with a domain, set it here.